 The Carr Center for Reproductive Justice at NYU Law (CCRJ) was established in 2013 to conduct innovative research, provide legal services, promote dialogue and expand the academic discipline on reproductive justice issues.
 CCRJ’s goal is to ensure justice and democracy for all.
 Current activities include clinical legal work, funding fellowships, and sponsoring an annual conference in the field.

-Carr Center Hiring an Executive Director: See the job announcement here.
+Carr Center Hiring an Executive Director: See the job announcement.

-Just filed, December 15, 2014, Loertscher v.
-Van Hollen & Anderson, 14 cv 870, US District Court Western District of Wisconsin, challenging the constitutionality of Wisconsin’s 1997 Act 292, which empowers state actors to detain pregnant woman who has consumed alcohol or drugs, subject her to coerced treatment, threaten to take her newborn if she isn’t compliant and jail her if she doesn’t cooperate with the state agencies decisions about her medical treatment.
+On January 8, 2015, we field a motion for preliminary injunction in Loertscher v.
+Schimmel & Anderson, 14 cv 870, US District Court Western District of Wisconsin (more here).
+The case challenges the constitutionality of Wisconsin’s 1997 Act 292, which empowers state actors to detain a pregnant woman who has consumed alcohol or drugs, subject her to coerced treatment, threaten to take her newborn if she isn’t compliant and jail her if she doesn’t cooperate with the state agencies' decisions about her medical treatment.
+Briefing on Defendant's motions to dismiss are underway.
+The case was originally filed on December 15, 2014.
 Read more

 Our next conference is scheduled for October 29 & 30, 2015.
 Updates soon.